 Julie Ryning holds a master’s degree in early music performance from McGill University, where she studied in the voice studios of Thérèse Boudreault-Sevadjian and Suzie LeBlanc.
 Ms. Ryning has had the pleasure of singing in masterclasses with many of the world’s most renowned early music singers, and has performed many new works for soprano, including Lines from George Gordon, and Go Lovely Rose by Canadian composer David Gordon Duke.
 Also an Orff and Early Childhood music specialist, Ms. Ryning is on faculty at the Victoria Conservatory of Music.

 Katelyn Clark specializes in the performance of historical and experimental repertoire on early keyboards.
-As a soloist and chamber musician she performs internationally, and has been an artist in residence at the Banff Centre (Alberta), NES (Skagaströnd, Iceland), and SPAR (St. Petersburg, Russia).
+She has been an artist in residence at the Banff Centre (Alberta), NES (Skagaströnd, Iceland), and SPAR (St. Petersburg, Russia).
 Originally from Victoria, British Columbia, Katelyn studied with Bob van Asperen at the Amsterdam Conservatory in The Netherlands, Christophe Rousset at the Accademia Musicale Chigiana (Siena, Italy), and with Tom Beghin/Hank Knox at McGill University.
 Her artistic practice has been generously supported by the Canada Council for the Arts and Le Conseil des arts et des lettres du Québec.